David Speight Photography

 Some of the more generic workshop companies out there are trying to claim that 8-10 clients to one tutor, is a small group size.
 When you consider that many of these workshops only last around six hours, that’s actually less than one hour of tuition per person!
-Group size on the beginners’ photography workshop is a maximum of four people with a typical day lasting around eight hours.
+Group size on the beginners’ photography workshop is a maximum of five people with a typical day lasting around eight hours.
 This means that each individual will receive more than enough tuition time on both a group and one to one basis.

 Rather than being based in one static location, beginners’ photography workshops will take place in various locations around West Yorkshire.
 Because I grew up and live in West Yorkshire, I have a very good knowledge of the area, and can choose the best locations to photograph around particular seasonal highlights.
 Highlights of the year include the bright yellow fields of Oilseed Rape or Bluebells in the spring, the Heather on the moors in late summer or the fantastic colours of the local woodland in autumn.
 To get an idea of the type of locations we could possibly visit, please see the accompanying images.
 Areas of West Yorkshire we could possibly visit include Leeds, Wakefield, Huddersfield, Mirfield, Brighouse, Hebden Bridge & Todmorden.
 We may also visit one or two locations just into south Yorkshire near Barnsley and Sheffield.

 - First and foremost I’m a landscape photographer with over fifteen years’ experience, and have run a photography business since 2007.

 - I’m an established photography workshop provider, teaching hundreds of clients since 2012.